mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.24.
 An example of three frames from a network animation.

 Figure 6.24 was created using the `ndtv` package and the same data produced above for figure 6.23.
 We simply rendered the animation as above and then output to an interactive html widget.
-The figure in the book represents 3 screen shots from the video.
+The figure in the book represents 3 screen shots from the interactive plot.
 See the `ndtv` documentation for more details.

 ```r